 Eligibility for the year-ending one-day SLAT Championship is simply being a member of the StateLine tour, and you may register for it like any other event.
 However, if registration for the event makes the field too large, restrictions may be applied to the event.
 Those restrictions will be applied to each division and will be based on Player of the Year points and year long participation.

 Other Notes for StateLine events:

 The maximum score allowed per hole is 9 (Rule 21.2).

 All event scores will be posted to the GHIN system by Central Links Golf.

 Players compete in groups of 3 within their division, unless an odd number of players in a division exists, in which case it may be a group of two or divisions may be mixed in a grouping.

-Pairings for each individual event are published on the Central Links website and emailed to players usually four days before the event.
+Pairings for each individual event are published on the Central Links website and emailed to players usually five days before the event.